Feel like you are drowning in meetings? Renée discusses best practices for scheduling meetings.

 Dear Dr. Jim,

-What’s happening?
 My work from home employees are posting on Facebook all day about cleaning their closets out, baking bread, and even grouting the bathroom.
+How do I make sure they’re accountable?

 You’ll probably find that people are organizing their days differently.
 I’ve been working remotely for 15 years and I will work a couple hours here, go for a run, work again, do an errand, work a bit in the evening, etc. That’s what works for me and my productivity.
 Always be aware of what’s going on by checking in with your team often instead of making assumptions.